 Shipper short code(s) and supplier short code(s)

-On receiving the Users Supply Portfolio, the Transporters will compare the Supply Portfolio against the data held on the Supply Point Register and all other Supply Portfolios provided by other Users.
+On receiving the Users Supply Portfolio, the CDSP will compare the Supply Portfolio against the data held on the Supply Point Register and all other Supply Portfolios provided by other Users.

 User Data Reconciliation

-Upon completion of the comparison under paragraph 2.12.7, the Transporters shall provide a report (“Reconciliation Report”) per Supply Portfolio to the relevant User as soon as reasonably practicable.
+Upon completion of the comparison under paragraph 2.12.7, the CDSP shall provide a report (“Reconciliation Report”) per Supply Portfolio to the relevant User as soon as reasonably practicable.

 A Supply Meter Point Reference Number is “Unregistered” if it has not previously held a Supply Point Registration by any User on the Supply Point Register and at the time of the creation of the Reconciliation Report is not subject to a Supply Point Confirmation.